Aviv-public/Aviv-Web-Technical-Test/README.md

 As for part 1, the web application is already working, but **can be improved**.

-### 2.1 - Displaying prices for each arrondissement
+### 2.1 - Displaying prices for each _arrondissement_

 When the page loads, the JavaScript code that generates the map calls the Python web application to get the list of geographical entities to display.
-The web application responds with GeoJSON formatted data that contains a list of arrondissements to display, their geometrical shape as well as an average price.
-The color of the shape depends on the price of the arrondissement that is represented, following the same color scale as the one currently used on MeilleursAgents website for Paris map.
+The web application responds with GeoJSON formatted data that contains a list of _arrondissements_ to display, their geometrical shape as well as an average price.
+The color of the shape depends on the price of the _arrondissement_ that is represented, following the same color scale as the one currently used on MeilleursAgents website for Paris map.

-For each arrondissement, the average price per real square meter is computed, to be displayed on the website.
+For each _arrondissement_, the average price per real square meter is computed, to be displayed on the website.

 Code is already implemented in the `/geoms` endpoint in `pricemap/pricemap/blueprints/api.py`.
 As for the first part of this exercise, code does work but can be improved: by checking the calculation, improving the SQL request, improving data modeling, etc.

-### 2.2 - Displaying stats for each arrondissement
+### 2.2 - Displaying stats for each _arrondissement_

-When we click on an arrondissement, an histogram is displayed.
-It represents the listings' distribution per price bin for this arrondissement.
-As previously, JavaScript code in charge of generating this histogram asks the web application before each display, by passing the arrondissement identifier as a query parameter.
+When we click on an _arrondissement_, an histogram is displayed.
+It represents the listings' distribution per price bin for this _arrondissement_.
+As previously, JavaScript code in charge of generating this histogram asks the web application before each display, by passing the _arrondissement_ identifier as a query parameter.
 The web application responds with JSON formatted data that contains, among others, the values for each bar of the histogram.
 The y-axis is then automatically scaled based on the returned values.

-For each targeted arrondissement, the listings price distribution is calculated on the API side, to be integrated to the response of the web application.
+For each targeted _arrondissement_, the listings price distribution is calculated on the API side, to be integrated to the response of the web application.
 The JavaScript code will use this response to generate the histogram.

 Code is already implemented in the `/get_price/<path:cog>` endpoint in `pricemap/pricemap/blueprints/api.py`.
 As for the other endpoint, code can be improved.
 You can change distribution, labels, calculation method of the histogram, etc.

-### 2.3 - Displaying the average price of the arrondissement (bonus)
+### 2.3 - Displaying the average price of the _arrondissement_ (bonus)

-Between the map and the histogram, we never display the average price of the arrondissement in as a number.
-What could we do to display it on the web page when we click on an arrondissement on the map?
+Between the map and the histogram, we never display the average price of the _arrondissement_ in as a number.
+What could we do to display it on the web page when we click on an _arrondissement_ on the map?

 ## 3 - Industrialization